Donald B. Giddon

 Professor of Developmental Biology, Emeritus

-Dr. Giddon is a 1959 DMD graduate from Harvard University.
-He received a PhD in psychology from Brandeis University, following an AB from Brown University and an MA in psychology from Boston University.
-He is the author of more than 150 published articles, abstracts, reviews, and books on self-image, the psychophysiology of stress and disease, pain and facial deformity, and the physical bases of the perception of normal and dysmorphic facial and body appearance.
+A 1959 DMD graduate of HSDM, Dr. Giddon furthered his education with postdoctoral training in periodontology and oral medicine (PD’62).
+He also holds a PhD in psychology from Brandeis University, an AB from Brown University, and an MA in psychology from Boston University.
+He has authored over 150 published articles, abstracts, reviews, and books on topics such as the psychophysiology of stress and disease, pain, facial deformity, and the perception of facial and body appearance.

 Contact Information